I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: I4VGen

-The objective in this stage is to synthesize the visually-realistic anchor image $\mathbf{x}$ that corresponds accurately to the given text prompt $\mathbf{y}$.
+The goal of this stage is to synthesize visually-realistic anchor images $\mathbf{x}$ that accurately correspond to the given text prompts $\mathbf{y}$.
 This image serves as a foundation to provide appearance information for enhancing the performance of the subsequent video generation.
-As illustrated in Fig.~\ref{fig:i4vgen}, a well-designed generation-selection pipeline is employed to produce visually-realistic and semantically-faithful anchor image, which consist of candidate images synthesis and reward-based anchor image selection.
+As illustrated in Fig.~\ref{fig:i4vgen} (Top), a simple yet effective generation-selection pipeline is employed to produce the anchor image, which consist of candidate images synthesis and reward-based anchor image selection.

-\textbf{Candidate images synthesis.} In contrast to generating a single image, this approach generates a set of candidate images to ensure the selection of an optimal example.
+\textbf{Candidate images synthesis.} Instead of generating a single image, our approach produces a set of candidate images to ensure the selection of the best example.
 Utilizing a pre-trained image diffusion model $\mathcal{D}_{\text{img}}(\cdot)$, we construct the candidate image set as follows:

 where $N$ denotes the number of candidate images, and $\mathbf{z}_i$ represents Gaussian noise.